 A bubbling, enthusiastic fountain of joy is how most people describe Sister Isabel.
 She is the first woman from East Timor to become a Maryknoll Sister!

-She is especially excited that her first ministry assignment with Maryknoll is located in Brazil “My brother speaks Portuguese,” she explained, “and while I was visiting the Philippines once, I met two people from Brazil.
+Sister Isabel was especially excited when she received her first mission assignment to Brazil.
+“My brother speaks Portuguese,” she explained, “and while I was visiting the Philippines once, I met two people from Brazil.
 I prayed, ‘Lord, please send me to Brazil.’
-And now I am saying ‘Thank you!
-You really did hear my prayers!’”
+And now I am saying ‘Thank you, God!
+You are GREAT!’”

 Sister Isabel had been drawn to religious life since she was a teenager.
 In 1991, she joined a Secular Institute, the Community of Brothers and Sisters in Christ.
 This Institute is dedicated to empowering the poor to be self-reliant by developing cottage industries and agriculture, as well as spiritual growth.
 While there, Sister Isabel taught reading and math and was helping to mainstream the students into the regular school system.
 During her time with the Community she was assigned to study in Asmi Santa Maria Yogyakart, Indonesia, and got her diploma in Factory Management.
 She was with this community until 2003.
 She said of her time in that Community: “I learned how to love and serve my own people.
 I am grateful for all experiences that I have had.”